April 13, 2015

-On Founder’s Day, UVa and the Thomas Jefferson Foundation, the private, nonprofit corporation that has owned and operated Monticello since 1923, join together to present the Thomas Jefferson Foundation Medals to recognize enduring contributions in three fields that Jefferson held in high regard -- architecture, law, and citizen leadership.
-This year's recipients are: 1) Toyo Ito (Medal in Architecture) - 2) Ken Feinberg (Medal in Law) and 3) Jim Webb (Medal in Citizen Leadership).
-While on Grounds, each recipient will give a public talk in their field of expertise.
-The public talks are free and open to the public (schedule).
+On Founder’s Day, UVa and the Thomas Jefferson Foundation, the independent, nonprofit organization that has owned and operated Monticello since 1923, join together to present the Thomas Jefferson Foundation Medals to recognize enduring contributions in three fields that Jefferson held in high regard -- architecture, law, and citizen leadership.
+These medals are the highest external honors bestowed by the University, which grants no honorary degrees.

 - Medal in Architecture: Herman Hertzberger

 - Medal in Law: The Honorable Joan E. Donoghue